-Maps: Fantastical, Acquisitive, and Religious, Chris Parr, [parrch@webster.edu](mailto:parrch@webster.edu)
+Maps: Fantastical, Acquisitive, and Religious, Chris Parr, parrch@webster.edu

-Maps have long been an inventive way for religious thought-leaders, institutions, and artists to represent specific teachings, targets, and aspirations in visual terms.
-This panel invites papers on the religious meanings embedded in maps and charts.
-Some maps imagine utopian 'places' or depict fantastic 'other worlds'; some re-order the known cosmos to represent a religious perception of this world or reality (allegorical maps, for instance); while others are used acquisitively to claim territory or populations in the interest of an expanding religion.
-Other interpretations are also invited.
-This panel seeks scholars who will enjoy sharing investigations into instructive examples of maps in religious systems for a visually vibrant and intellectually intriguing session.
+This session explores instructive and vivid examples of maps.
+Some of these maps may include utopian 'places' or depict fantastic 'other worlds'; some re-order the known cosmos to represent a religious perception of this world or reality (allegorical maps, for instance); while others are used acquisitively to claim territory or populations in the interest of an expanding religion.
+The session will not focus on the 'maps of reality' idea - rather, it looks for a larger contextual discussion of the uses of maps in religious systems.

-Comparison in AI, David Schones, [dschones@austincollege.edu](mailto:dschones@austincollege.edu)
+Comparison in AI, David Schones, dschones@austincollege.edu